 In the case these testing provisions are not achievable, a different test method may be applied with the agreement between the manufacturer and the responsible authority.
 The end of discharge criterion is reached when the break-off criterion is met.

-The equivalence between the break-off criterion during the certification and the Part A verification shall be demonstrated to the responsible authority[, if applicable].
+The equivalence between the break-off criterion during the certification and the Part A verification shall be demonstrated to the responsible authority, if applicable.